-Proclaim the Word of God, Father, Son and Holy Spirit, to the entire community and congregation through a joyful celebration of life and the richness of our liturgy.
+Proclaim the Word of God, Father, Son, and Holy Spirit, to the entire community and congregation through a joyful celebration of life and the richness of our liturgy.

 Be good stewards of the Word, of our gifts, ourselves, and our properties.